df-hackdays/JIASSO/README.md

 <b>Problem Scope 1:</b> Managing learners with different experience level
 <br>
-Proposed Solution: Predicitng adults/children that expressed intentions to pursue coding at post secondary level or work in the technical sector versus those who want to work or study coding/technology
+Proposed Solution: Predicting adults/children that expressed intentions to pursue coding at post-secondary level or work in the technical sector versus those who want to work or study coding/technology

 <b>Problem Scope 2:</b> Learners who struggle with the pace or are not comfortable publicly voicing it
 <br>